zilqnova/polybar-currently-playing/README.md

 ## Setup

-Note: this script can rate limit spotifyd so the script updates every 10s.
-To change this or to remove the limit, change or remove the `wait_time=10` option in `scroll_status.sh`
+Note: this script can rate limit spotifyd so the script updates every second.
+To change this or to remove the limit, change or remove the `wait_time=1` option in `scroll_status.sh`

 Be sure to set `enable-ipc` to `true` in your bar and enable the module like so (or feel free to put this module wherever you like!):